plain-plain-text/simple-cv/README.md

 # simple-cv

-This repository lets one create fill in a template of data that then creates a CV in both `html` and `pdf` forms.
+This repository lets one write a CV using Markdown.
+Using the discrete Markdown files and a bit of information provided by YAML files, it generates a CV in both `html` and `pdf` forms.
 Furthermore, it even hosts them on GitHub Pages.
-This project was inspired by my [own cv](http://cv.moacir.com), which uses the same underlying logic but has any amount of specialized fields coded in.
+This project was inspired by my [own cv](http://cv.moacir.com), which uses the same underlying logic.

 ## Requirements/Assumptions